 Bainbridge Island, Washington

-This hillside home is 2600 square feet with two bedrooms, fit for a small family to to enjoy an island getaway.
-Similar to its sibling shoreline home, Seaview Escape, it is done in the Pacific Northwest-style, with wood floors and an expansive two-story glazing allowing a view of the mountains from the upper balcony.
+This hillside retreat is 2600 square feet with two bedrooms, fit for a small family to to enjoy an island getaway.
+Similar to its sibling shoreline home, Seaview Escape, the island retreat is done in the Pacific Northwest architectural style, with wood floors and an expansive two-story glazing allowing a view of the mountains from the upper balcony.
 Cantilevered wood “floating” stair treads lead to a library overlooking the double-height living and dining space below.
 Beach glass and nautical light fixtures were chosen for the bathrooms to bring a coastal feel indoors.
 A stone mass wall with corten panels provides the focal point of the living space, housing a fireplace and media center while providing separation from the master suite.
 The house is connected to a wooded pathway that leads to the beach, creating a natural transition from the home to the outdoors.

 - Open-concept living, kitchen, and dining area